AML Technology Trends: What You Need To Know in 2023

 Get the latest news and insights sent straight to your inbox

 The complex world of anti-money laundering (AML) continues to evolve rapidly.
-As a result, regulators and authorities continue to update their compliance requirements.
+As a result, regulators and authorities are making regular updates to their compliance requirements.

-AML regulations can be difficult to enforce and established players frequently fall foul of the rules.
-In December 2021, for example, NatWest Bank was fined £264.8million for failing to comply with AML regulations.
+AML regulations are complex, and established players frequently fall foul of the rules.
+In December 2021, for example, NatWest Bank was fined £264.8 million for failing to comply with AML regulations.

 The evolution of technology presents new challenges for AML investigators, but it also provides significant opportunities in the fight against financial crime.
-That’s why it’s important to keep up with new and emerging technologies in AML helps organisations ensure that they are adhering to compliance regulations and preventing money laundering.
+Keeping up with new and emerging technologies in AML helps organisations ensure that they are adhering to compliance regulations and preventing money laundering.

-In this blog, we’re going to be looking at five key trends in AML technology and examine how they can help your organisation to stay within AML regulations.
+In this blog, we’re going to be looking at five key trends in AML technology and examining how they can help your organisation stay within AML regulations.

 As was predicted years ago, cryptocurrencies have made it much easier for bad actors to hide the source and launder the proceeds from criminal activities.
 Many of the characteristics of digital currencies make them ideal for nefarious purposes, because they: